qbatten-grata/eng-practices/review/developer/cl-descriptions.md

 If you include links to external resources consider that they may not be visible to future readers due to access restrictions or retention policies.
-Where possible include enough context for reviewers and future readers to understand the CL.
+Where possible include enough context for reviewers and future readers to understand the PR.

-Even small CLs deserve a little attention to detail.
-Put the CL in context.
+Even small PRs deserve a little attention to detail.
+Put the PR in context.

-## Bad CL Descriptions {#bad}
+## Bad PR Descriptions {#bad}

-"Fix bug" is an inadequate CL description.
+"Fix bug" is an inadequate PR description.
 What bug?
 What did you do to fix it?
 Other similarly bad descriptions include:

 -   "Fix build."